 Asking the right questions

-In his book, “The Inevitable” the mighty Kevin Kelly underlines the importance of questions.
+In his book, “The Inevitable” Kevin Kelly underlines the importance of questions.
 He believes “a good question is not concerned with a correct answer.
 A good question cannot be answered immediately.
 Instead a good question creates new territory of thinking and it reframes its own answers.

 How can your mobile app become a service that adds unique value to your product proposition on top of your existing digital channels?